-When we talk about airplane stalls, we are usually referencing an aerodynamic stall which – put simply – means that the amount of lift our wings are producing is no longer enough to keep us flying.
+When we talk about airplane wing stalls, we are usually referencing an aerodynamic stall which—put simply—means that the amount of lift our wings are producing is no longer enough to keep us flying.

-Lift is created by air flowing over the leading edge of the wing and being pulled downward at the following edge of the wing.
+Lift is created when air flows over the leading edge of the wing and being pulled downward at the following edge of the wing.
 This downward force generates an equal and opposite upward force which we refer to as lift.

 The amount of lift generated depends on the Angle of Attack (AOA).
-The angle of attack is the angle between the line from the leading to trailing edge of the wing (cord line) and the relative wind or the direction of the aircraft’s motion.
-As the angle of attack increases, the amount of lift increases as well – to a point.
-Too great an angle, and you approach the critical angle of attack or stall angle of attack.
-The critical angle of attack varies by aircraft and situation.
-It is the angle at which the flow of air over the top of the wing is no longer smooth along the wing.
-When the airflow separates from the wing, it burbles and reduces the lift coefficient to an unstainable level.
-Meet or exceed this critical angle of attack, and you will find yourself in a stall.
+The angle of attack is the angle between the line from the leading to trailing edge of the wing (chord line) and the relative wind or the direction of the aircraft’s motion.
+As the angle of attack increases, the amount of lift increases as well—to a point.

-While the definition of all stalls is the same – not enough lift – there are different types of stalls.
-Today we will walk through the 3 main categories of stalls: Power-Off, Power-On and Accelerated.
 We will explore what each is, what causes it and how to avoid it.
-Specific stall recovery procedures will vary by aircraft, so for reference, we will review the procedures for two common training aircraft – the Cessna 172 and the Piper Cherokee 180.
+Specific stall recovery procedures will vary by aircraft, so for reference, we will review the procedures for two common training aircraft—the Cessna 172 and the Piper Cherokee 180.